heflinstephenraj/IBM_Watson_Visual_Recognition_Tkinter_App/README.md

 # IBM_Watson_Visual_Recognition_Tkinter_App

-I created a Tkinter application in python to classify a image with the help of IBM Watson Visual Recognition Python SDK.
+I developed a Tkinter application in python to classify a image with the help of IBM Watson Visual Recognition Python SDK.

+Watch the demo at https://youtu.be/5rj-5ptfFvs